IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ---
 > [!tip] This page is a work in progress

-New Zealand has ratified both the *International Convenant on Civil and Political Rights* (ICCPR) and the *International Covenant of Economic, Cultural and Social Rights* (ICESCR).
+New Zealand has ratified both the *International Covenant on Civil and Political Rights* (ICCPR) and the *International Covenant of Economic, Cultural and Social Rights* (ICESCR).

 A State's human rights obligations under international treaties are divided into three broad categories. *Respect*, *protect*, and *fulfil*.
 The obligation to **respect**, means that the government must not violate the rights of men and boys.
 The obligation to **protect**, means that the government must put laws and policies in place to prevent violations of human rights by non-government actors.
 For example, laws prohibiting domestic violence.
 The obligation to **fulfil**, means that the government must take positive steps to ensure that men and boys enjoy their rights in practice.